hidwoc/shop-space/README.md

 # Extras

-(1 or 2 recommended)

-Examples:

-- save likes if user leaves and reloads the page
-- animate the like action (ex. heart)
+- animate like button
+- add Loading message
-- add loading state
+- add media queries
-- create shareable links for each image
-- add date-picker to be able to browse photos starting from specific date
+  - overflow-x scrollable in order not to warp images on smaller screens but still allow user to view entire image

 # Submission Details